fielddaylab/lakeland/README.md

 #### Bugs
 1. There would be 'grave' entries from farmbitdeaths that gives nulls.
 E.g. [0,0,null,null,null].
 The bug doesn't come from normal in-game deaths, the last farmbit death or resetting the game.
+2. (FIXED) Game resets don't always function as expected and there have been reset logs that are not followed by startgame events.

 #### Version Log
 Versions: